 The main aim of the Modern Languages Department is to realise every pupil's linguistic potential at each stage of their progression through the school.
-Flexibility, tracking and streaming allow us to identify strengths and weaknesses and ensure that pupils are being taught at an appropriate level, depending on their ability.
-All pupils study French as a core language to GCSE level and the most able can study up to three languages (French, German and Spanish).
+Flexibility, tracking and streaming allow us to identify strengths and weaknesses and ensure that pupils are being taught at an appropriate level.